nickfargo/state/_includes/content/docs/concepts/methods.md

 #### [Method context](#concepts--methods--context)

-By default, state methods are invoked like a normal method, in the context of the owner or inheritor thereof which they serve.
+By default, state methods are invoked just like normal methods, in the context of the **receiving owner**.

-A method may also require awareness of the `State` from which it is called, for example, to delegate to a superstate’s implementation of a method.
-This can be expressed by wrapping a method’s function expression in a call to `state.bind`, which causes the method to be invoked in the context of the `State` rather than the owner.
-This exposes reliable references to `this.superstate`, `this.root`, and other locations in the state tree.
-Importantly, the owner object is still available indirectly by referencing `this.owner`.
+However, certain methods may require awareness of the `State` from which it is called, for example, to delegate to a [superstate](#concepts--object-model--superstates-and-substates)’s implementation of a method.
+This can be expressed by wrapping a method’s function expression in a call to [`state.bind`](/api/#state-function--bind), which causes the method to be invoked in the context of the receiving `State` instead of the receiving owner.
+This exposes reliable references to `this.superstate`, `this.root`, and any other relative location in the receiving owner’s state tree, along with, importantly, the owner itself via `this.owner`.

 In this way delegation to a superstate’s method is facilitated by the `apply` and `call` methods of `State`: